PureMoney/inflation-resistant-stablecoin/README.md

 # How to install the tools in your Linux workstation
 (Ref: https://solana.com/docs/intro/installation)

+## 0. Run Ubuntu 24.04

+The problem with previous versions of Ubuntu is that the glibc version that comes with those are not compatible with anchor version 0.31.1.
+You can save time by starting with the Ubuntu 24.04 distribution.
+If you are running Ubuntu undel WSL in Windows, you can terminate any previous running version and simply issue the following wsl command:

+wsl --install Ubuntu-24.04

 ## 1. Installing Solana, Cargo, and Anchor

 ```shell